 Know your local air quality!
-Subscribe to Illinois EnviroFlash to receive your local air quality forecast via email.
+Get free air quality forecastes sent directly to your inbox.
 You can also find the daily air quality forecast on our homepage, and often by watching your local weather forecast.
 When the air quality reaches the Orange—“Unhealthy for Sensitive Groups” (or higher) category, follow the recommended actions listed on the Air Quality Index to protect your health.
 You should also follow any physician prescribed regimen.
-Especially sensitive individuals should follow such actions when the air quality is Yellow - “Moderate” (or higher).
-In addition to protecting our health we can also Take Action and reduce air pollution.
+Especially sensitive individuals should follow such actions when the air quality is Yellow – “Moderate” (or higher).
+In addition to protecting our health, we can also Take Action and reduce air pollution.

 Workout on your way to work and clean the air

 Get the facts on air quality with our free brochure

 Home Air quality Employers Residents Schools & education Resource guide Sponsorship Calendar Press room Contact us